BackofenLab/IntaRNA/README.md

 length of the resulting intervals via the parameters `--qRegionLenMax` and `--tRegionLenMax`.<br />
-More specifically, starting from the full sequenc's index range, the algorithm iteratively identifies in every too-long range the window with highest ED value (penalty for non-accessibility).
+More specifically, starting from the full sequence's index range, the algorithm iteratively identifies in every too-long range the window with highest ED value (penalty for non-accessibility).
 To this end, it uses windows of length `--seedBP` to find subsequences where it is most unlikely that a seed might be formed.
 This window is removed from the range,